CS-433/ml-project-2-vikings_ml/README.md

 **Trained models**

-To run the project, you have to download the trained model files from https://drive.google.com/drive/folders/1o5Rg-aVe2lkL_pcW1sLoRvFd2xuay8hn?usp=sharing as the files with the model parameters are too large to be pushed to GitHub.
+To run the project, you have to download the trained model files from [this drive](https://drive.google.com/drive/folders/1o5Rg-aVe2lkL_pcW1sLoRvFd2xuay8hn?usp=sharing) as the files with the model parameters are too large to be pushed to GitHub.
 After downloading the files, put the folder into the repository.

 After navigating to the project directry, you might run the following command to run the model without training from scratch:\
 `$ python3 run.py False`